publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch44/schVIII/ptB/m__us_usc_t50_s3203.md

     (c) __Authority to recruit and train individuals providing services__

-        The head of a covered element of the intelligence community may recruit and train individuals to provide voluntary services under subsection (a) of this section.
+        The head of a covered element of the intelligence community may recruit and train individuals to provide voluntary services under subsection (a).

     (d) __Status of individuals providing services__

         (1)

-         Subject to paragraph (2), while providing voluntary services under subsection (a) of this section or receiving training under subsection (c) of this section, an individual shall be considered to be an employee of the Federal Government only for purposes of the following provisions of law:
+         Subject to paragraph (2), while providing voluntary services under subsection (a) or receiving training under subsection (c), an individual shall be considered to be an employee of the Federal Government only for purposes of the following provisions of law:

             (A) [Section 552a of title 5][/us/usc/t5/s552a] (relating to maintenance of records on individuals).